Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 April 2025 15.33.52 UTC
+- WIB: Kamis, 3 April 2025 16.27.54 UTC
-- WITA: Kamis, 3 April 2025 16.33.52 UTC
+- WITA: Kamis, 3 April 2025 17.27.54 UTC
-- WIT: Kamis, 3 April 2025 17.33.52 UTC
+- WIT: Kamis, 3 April 2025 18.27.54 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: nature
+Kategori: funny